Carbon fiber is a versatile material that is used in a wide range of industries, including:

 Overall, carbon fiber fabric's unique properties, including high strength-to-weight ratio, corrosion resistance, and versatility, make it a valuable material in numerous sectors, contributing to advancements in technology, performance, and design.

 Fibre Glast Developments offers a wide selection of carbon fiber reinforcements, including fabric, sleeves, tow, and tape.
 We take great measure to ensure that all of the products we handle are First Quality, manufactured to the highest standards for maximized strength and perfect cosmetics.

 Scroll down for more general carbon fiber information.
 To learn more about specific products, click on a subcategory image below.

 Carbon fiber is renowned for its sleek, modern appearance.
 But carbon fiber is most often chosen for its performance.
 It boasts a combined strength- and stiffness-to-weight that is unmatched in the composites industry.
 In fact, when looking at strength to weight comparisons, carbon fiber outperforms most traditional building materials.

 Graphite fibers formulate this strength.
 These fibers are made up of nearly 95% carbon and yield the highest ultimate tensile strength in the FRP industry.
 Tensile strength is the force required to pull both ends of any length until it breaks.
-What's more, carbon fiber also dominates the industry for compressive strength--the capacity of a material to withstand loads that compress, or tend to reduce size--and flexural strength--the ability to resist deforming under load.
-These fibers are bundled and then combined in various ways to create carbon fiber reinforcement and parts that take on this strength property.
+What is more, carbon fiber also dominates the industry for compressive strength--the capacity of a material to withstand loads that compress or tend to reduce size--and flexural strength--the ability to resist deforming under load.
+These fibers are bundled and then combined in many ways to create carbon fiber reinforcement and parts that take on this strength property.